Wickerson Foundation Fund

 How to Apply

-In order to apply for a Wickerson Foundation Fund for Educational Leadership and Universal Design, candidates are asked to submit the following as Word or PDF files in a single email to email@example.com by February 14, 2020:
+In order to apply for a Wickerson Foundation Fund for Educational Leadership and Universal Design, candidates are asked to submit the following as Word or PDF files in a single email to email@example.com.
+Complete applications are due by June 1, 2023.
+You may apply in a group, pair, or individually.

 - Project Proposal: This proposal should include a project title, a brief project outline (50 words maximum), a summary of the project goals (including the needs, gaps, and/or challenges being addressed in a specific course), a comprehensive project description (including an evidence-based approach to project design, methods, activities, and impact assessments), detailed timelines, and a proposed budget for the project over the course of 12 months.
 (4 Pages Maximum, Single Spaced)